citrovin/OpenSesame/README.md

     │   ├── plots
     │   ├── rnn-validate.py
     │   └── rnn_train.py
-    ├── svm
+    └── svm
-    │   ├── models
+        ├── models
-    │   ├── old
+        ├── old
-    │   └── svm_train.py
+        └── svm_train.py
 ```

-- Main
-- Data preprocessing for training
-- Training the models
+All code is stored in the ```./src``` directory.
+It contains the ```main.py``` file, that contains the actual program, implementing the logic and the used models.
+Additionally, there are further models (i.e. ```./src/rnn``` ), that were used for training, however were not seen as feasible due to computation costs or other factors that have to be taken into account.

+Every directory named after a model, i.e. ```./src/feed-forward``` contain the training file of the models and the trained models, that are used in ```main.py```.

+The ```./src/utils``` directory contains all the files needed to record and preprocess our training and testing data.

+Lastly, in ```./Archives``` all of our work product is saved, also including disregarded approaches.

 ### **Team**

-The team behind this project consists of three graudate engineering students, currently enrolled in the EIT Autonomous Systems program at Polytech Nice-Sophia.
+This project is part of our graduate program, as part of the Business Intelligence Lecture.
+The team behind it consists of three graudate engineering students, currently enrolled in the EIT Autonomous Systems program at Polytech Nice-Sophia.

 1) Filippo Zeggio
 2) Philipp Ahrendt